 Emotional: David was feeling anger toward Thomas based on his perception of Thomas' 'rudeness'.

 How might they be responding--behaviorally (verbal and non-verbal communication), cognitively, and emotionally?

 Behavior: Thomas spoke about work, focusing on the task at hand.
 His body language seemed restrained (from David's perspective).

-Cognitive: It's possible that Thomas perceived David as insincere in their interactions, as David was behaving in a friendly manner while actually feeling otherwise.
+Cognitive: It's possible that Thomas perceived David as insincere in their interactions, as David’s verbal and non-verbal communication seemed to be sending conflicting messages.
 Thomas might have also asked himself why David didn’t just get on with business.

 Emotional: Perhaps Thomas was feeling frustrated, or confused, by his interactions with David.
 It is also a possibility that Thomas wasn’t experiencing much of an emotional reaction at all.